Labs64/netlicensing.io/index.md

             <article class="cbp-so-side cbp-so-side-left">
                 <h2>Be flexible</h2>

-                <p>With NetLicensing you have a choice of ready-to-use licensing models or customized licensing models
+                <h3>With NetLicensing you have a choice of ready-to-use licensing models or customized licensing models
                     may be created to suit your unique business needs and goals.
-                    NetLicensing has an open architecture that allows easy extension with new licensing models.</p>
+                    NetLicensing has an open architecture that allows easy extension with new licensing models.</h3>
             </article>
             <figure class="cbp-so-side cbp-so-side-right">
                 <img src="img/nl1.jpg" alt="img01">